PERSONAL INJURY LAWYER EATONTOWN NJ

 Despite the safety precautions, there are occasions when motorcyclists are involved in auto accidents.
 Between 2007 to 2016, motorcycle fatalities varied.
 In 2011, New Jersey recorded the highest number of fatalities (93).
 In 2015, New Jersey recorded the lowest number (50).
 New Jersey recorded over 12,000 motorcycle crashes between 2011 and 2015.

 Common Causes of Motorcycle Accidents in New Jersey

-Operating a motorcycle on the Route 24, Interstate 287 or any other roadway in New Jersey can be dangerous.
+Operating a motorcycle on the New Jersey Turnpike, the Garden State Parkway or any other roadway in New Jersey can be dangerous.
 The dangers associated with operating a motorcycle can increase when the following conditions are present: